NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Devices Management/Get Devices API Version_1.md

 ## GET /V1/CMDB/Devices

 This API is used to get devices and their attributes data in batch.
-The response of this API will return a list in JSON format.<br>**Note:<br>1.
+The response of this API returns a list in JSON format.<br>**Note:<br>1.
 The API follows the privilege control of NB system.
 If there is restriction set by Access Control Policy for the target querying resources, the response will not return queried data.<br>2.
 This API doesn't support any GDR that is not set as displayed, except first discovery time and last discovery time.**

 ## Detail Information

->**Title:** Devices API
+>**Title:** Get Devices API

 >**Version:** 02/28/2023